Trans-Canada Highway: Since completion (1960–2000)

-In Alberta, between 1964 and 1972, the Trans-Canada Highway was completely rerouted from its former two-lane alignment along the Bow River to a new, more direct, four-lane freeway between Banff and Calgary, resulting in the bypassing of several towns, such as Canmore.
-Prior to this upgrade, one of the first traffic circles in Canada existed on Highway 1 at the "gateway" junction for Banff from at least as early as the 1950s. the current interchange on Highway 1 for Banff Avenue now occupies the site.
+In Alberta, between 1964 and 1972, the Trans-Canada Highway was completely rerouted from its former two-lane alignment along the Bow River to a new, more direct, four-lane freeway between Banff and Calgary, resulting in the bypassing of several towns, such as Canmore and Cochrane.
+Prior to this change, one of the first traffic circles in Canada existed on Highway 1 at the "gateway" junction for Banff from at least as early as the 1950s until about 1980 when it was replaced by an interchange.
 In the rest of Banff National Park, much of the predecessor Highway 1 parkway was bypassed by a new two-lane route in the 1960s.
-The original route between Banff and Lake Louise remains as the Bow Valley Parkway and Lake Louise Drive, while a section over Kicking Horse Pass was abandoned and is now part of the Great Divide Trail.
-Between 1973 and 1990 the highway was twinned from Calgary to the Saskatchewan Border.
-In 1970 plans were made for a six-to-eight-lane freeway to carry the Trans-Canada Highway though the heart of North Calgary, but the plan was soon dropped due to citizen outcry.
+This new route was subsequently twinned in phases beginning in about 1980.
+The original route between Banff and Lake Louise remains as the Bow Valley Parkway and Lake Louise Drive, while a section over Kicking Horse Pass was abandoned and is now only open to pedestrians and cyclists.
+Between 1973 and 1990, the highway was twinned from Calgary to the Saskatchewan Border.
+In 1970, plans were made for a six-to-eight-lane freeway to carry the Trans-Canada Highway though the heart of North Calgary, but the plan was soon dropped due to citizen outcry.

 Between Ottawa and the Ontario–Quebec border, the Trans-Canada Highway designation was taken from the two-lane Highway 17 and applied to the existing Highway 417 freeway in 1997–98.
 On April 1, 1997, the Ministry of Transportation of Ontario (MTO) transferred the responsibility of maintenance and upkeep along 14.2 km of Highway 17 east of "the split" with Highway 417 to Trim Road (Regional Road 57) to the Regional Municipality of Ottawa-Carleton, a process commonly referred to as downloading.
 The Regional Municipality then designated the road as Regional Road 174.
 Despite the protests of the region that the route served a provincial purpose, a second round of transfers saw Highway 17 within Ottawa downloaded entirely on January 1, 1998, adding an additional 12.8 km to the length of Regional Road 174.
 The highway was also downloaded within the United Counties of Prescott and Russell, where it was redesignated as County Road 17.
 The result of these transfers was the truncation of Highway 17 at the western end of Highway 417.
 1990 saw the opening of the two-lane Kenora Bypass, providing through traffic with a way to avoid the congested town.

 Starting in the 1960s, Quebec began to build its Autoroute network.
-Many sections of Trans-Canada Highway were upgraded to freeway standards during that era of highway construction.
+Many sections of Trans-Canada Highway were widened to freeway standards during that era of highway construction.

-Starting in 1987, New Brunswick began to upgrade its section of TCH to 4 lanes.
+Starting in 1987, New Brunswick began to widen its section of TCH to four lanes.
 Work to make the route a full freeway began in the late 1990s and was completed in 2007.